 Presidential Diversity Award

 - This award was created in 2009 to recognize faculty, staff, students, units, departments, or teams who have demonstrated leadership in recruitment and retention efforts, teaching, research, multicultural programming, cultural competency, community outreach activities, or other initiatives that promote diversity or inclusion.
-The 2013 awardees were The Teen Health and Success Partnership and Lynne Maquat, professor of Biochemistry and Biophysics.
+The 2014 awardees were Dr. John Cullen and the Office of Minority Student Affairs.
 All nominees were recognized at a reception at the Witmer House.

 University-wide Coordination of Celebrations of Diversity